MindsofD23b/Documentations/StatusBerichte/README.md

 # 📊 Status Reports

-This folder contains all official two-week status reports for the Nethr project.
+This folder contains all official two-week status reports for the Nethr project, additionally a Template for the future status reports.
 Each report documents the progress, risks, open questions, and next steps for the given sprint period.

 Reports follow a fixed structure to ensure clarity and consistency across the entire project timeline.